Junior-Caucus-SU/junior.stuysu.org/README.md

 npm start
 ```

-To get to our develop branch, do this:
+To get to our main branch, do this:

 ```shell
 git clone git@github.com:Junior-Caucus-SU/junior.stuysu.org.git